We’re doing the laundry!

 - Smelling Sunshine by Constance Anderson

 Use the laundry as a time to expose your baby to new senses!
-Have him feel the top or side of the washing machine for its vibrations, feel the wet clothes from the washer, or feel a warm blanket from the dryer (be careful of hot metal or plastic pieces, such as zippers or buttons).
-Explain to him what he is feeling and why the washing machine is vibrating, the clothes are wet, or the blanket is warm.
+Have them feel the top or side of the washing machine for its vibrations, feel the wet clothes from the washer, or feel a warm blanket from the dryer (be careful of hot metal or plastic pieces, such as zippers or buttons).
+Explain what they are feeling and why the washing machine is vibrating, the clothes are wet, or the blanket is warm.
 (Scientific Thinking)

 If there it is a front loading machine with a viewing window, show your baby how the clothes and the soap and water mix together.
-Does he see the swirl of colors or the suds from the soap?
+Do they see the swirl of colors or the suds from the soap?
 What happens when the water drains and the clothes spin?
 (Scientific Thinking)

-Have your toddler help separate by same and different (color, types of clothing, your clothes/her clothes, etc.) and then offer two receptacles of different sizes and tell her, “Put this in the big basket/little basket”, etc. Give her two pair to start, increasing the amount to meet her level.
+Have your toddler help separate by same and different (color, types of clothing, your clothes/their clothes, etc.) and then offer two receptacles of different sizes and tell them, “Put this in the big basket/little basket”, etc. Give them two pair to start, increasing the amount to meet their level.
 You can add a clothes pin to encourage fine motor skills.
-Ask her to match the pair then clip them together (spring and non-spring clothespins) If she has motor difficulties, have her act as the “foreperson”.
-She can direct you where to put the items.
-If she is unable to provide verbal directions, ask her, “Does it go in the big/little basket?” and encourage her respond with a head shake or nod for yes or no. (Mathematics Thinking & Expression)
+Ask them to match the pair then clip them together (spring and non-spring clothespins) If they have motor difficulties, they can direct you where to put the items.
+If they are unable to provide verbal directions, ask, “Does it go in the big/little basket?” and encourage a response with a head shake or nod for yes or no. (Mathematics Thinking & Expression)

 Do you have clothes hanging on the line to dry?
 Have your toddler hand you clothing or clothes pins from a basket.
 Do you need one or two clothes pins to hang an item?
 Do larger items, such as a bed sheet, need more or less clothes pins to hang?
 Have your toddler guess how many clothes pins you will need.
 (Mathematics Thinking & Expression)

 Use washcloths, towels, cloth napkins and rags to help your toddler learn symmetry (equal sides) and develop fine motor skills.
-Can he match one corner with another?
-When he folds the item, does it get bigger or smaller?
-Help him match the shape of the folded washcloth with another shape in the house (like a sandwich!).
-(Mathematics Thinking & Expression)
+Can they match one corner with another?
+When they fold the item, does it get bigger or smaller?
+Help them match the shape of the folded washcloth with another shape in the house (like a sandwich!).
+(Mathematics Thinking & Expression

-Help your preschooler develop his language skills by using possessives (“Here is Daddy’s shirt”), possessive pronouns (“Here is my shirt, this is your shirt.
+Help your preschooler develop their language skills by using possessives (“Here is Daddy’s shirt”), possessive pronouns (“Here is my shirt, this is your shirt.
 Where is your shirt?”), and prepositions (“The sock is under the shirt!”).
-After stating this, ask him, “Who’s shirt is this?”
+After stating this, ask, “Who’s shirt is this?”
 “It’s Daddy’s shirt!”
 Feel free to sing these phrases as well.
 (Language & Literacy)